Inhibition of the STAT3/Fanconi anemia axis is synthetic lethal with PARP inhibition in breast cancer

 Abstract

 The targeting of cancer stem cells (CSCs) has proven to be an effective approach for limiting tumor progression, thus necessitating the identification of new drugs with anti-CSC activity.
-Through a high-throughput drug repositioning screen, we identified the antibiotic Nifuroxazide (NIF) as a potent anti-CSC compound.
-Utilizing a click chemistry strategy, we demonstrated that NIF is a prodrug that is specifically bioactivated in breast CSCs.
+Through a high-throughput drug repositioning screen, we identify the antibiotic Nifuroxazide (NIF) as a potent anti-CSC compound.
+Utilizing a click chemistry strategy, we demonstrate that NIF is a prodrug that is specifically bioactivated in breast CSCs.
 Mechanistically, NIF-induced CSC death is a result of a synergistic action that combines the generation of DNA interstrand crosslinks with the inhibition of the Fanconi anemia (FA) pathway activity.
-NIF treatment mimics FA-deficiency through the inhibition of STAT3, which we identified as a non-canonical transcription factor of FA-related genes.
-NIF induces a chemical HRDness in CSCs that (re)sensitizes breast cancers with innate or acquired resistance to PARP inhibitor (PARPi) in PDX models.
+NIF treatment mimics FA-deficiency through the inhibition of STAT3, which we identify as a non-canonical transcription factor of FA-related genes.
+NIF induces a chemical HRDness (Homologous Recombination Deficiency) in CSCs that (re)sensitizes breast cancers with innate or acquired resistance to PARP inhibitor (PARPi) in patient-derived xenograft models.
 Our results suggest that NIF may be useful in combination with PARPi for the treatment of breast tumors, regardless of their HRD status.

 Article activity feed